garbarino-com/garba-ui/README.md

 ```

 ### Contribution guidelines ###
-* No tests have been written yet.
+* Stylelint linter is being used for styles.
+* No linter is being used for jsx files.
 * No code reviews are being made at the moment.

 ### Legacy notes